 Yes.
 Any business legally restricted to patrons over age 18 or 21 is ineligible, including bars, liquor stores, marijuana dispensaries, smoke shops, and adult entertainment.
 Other ineligible businesses include payday lenders, pawn shops, unlicensed massage parlors, bingo halls, pull tab businesses, and other businesses related to gambling, betting, or gaming.

 No. If an individual owns a majority interest in more than one business, then only one of those businesses may receive an award.

 Yes.
 Businesses must be able to show that they have been harmed by the COVID-19 pandemic in one or more of the following ways:

 - full or partial closure due to government order;

 - has had to lay-off, furlough, or not pay one or more employees;

 - lost monthly revenue of 25% or more; and/or

 - likely to close without financial assistance

-Yes.
-If you are selected to receive an award you will have to verify your eligibility by providing documentation such as tax returns, business licenses, and a signed statement affirming your eligibility.
+If you are selected to receive an award, you will be required to verify your eligibility by signing a grant agreement attesting your business’s eligibility.
 If you knowingly provide false information, you will be required to pay back any funds you receive, and you may be subject to criminal prosecution.

-This is the second round of funding for small business relief.
-It is possible but not guaranteed that more funding will become available for emergency stabilization grants in the future.
+This is the fourth round of funding for this program and it will clear the waitlist from the previous rounds.
+It is possible, but not likely, that more funds will become available for a new application round.